-Appendix 1 details the assurance opinions for individual audits for which definitions of the assurance opinion ratings are given in Appendix 2.
+Appendix 1 of this report details the assurance opinions for individual audits, for which definitions of the assurance opinion ratings are given in Appendix 2.
+Please refer to the reviews highlighted in BLUE as these are the additions made to the appendix since the previous Audit Committee Update Report.